vedovati-matteo/gpu-price-tracker/README.md

 ## 📬 Contact

-For any queries or suggestions, please open an issue or contact the maintainer at [your-email@example.com](mailto:your-email@example.com).
+For any queries or suggestions, please open an issue or contact the maintainer at [your-email@example.com](mailto:matteo.vedovati.77@gmail.com).

 ---

-Built with ❤️ by [Your Name]
+Built with ❤️ by Matteo Vedovati